Lankaran International Airport

 Lankaran International Airport (Lənkəran Beynəlxalq Hava Limanı), is an airport serving Lankaran, a city in Azerbaijan in the south-east of Azerbaijan.
 Reconstruction of the Lankaran airport started in 2005 and finished in 2008, when the Lankaran airport received the status of an international airport.

 Facilities

 The airport is at an elevation of 35 ft above mean sea level.
 It has one runway designated 15/33 with an asphalt surface measuring 3300 × 45 m.

+Airlines and destinations

+The Airport has a single destination: Moscow.